-Following consistent success in a number of other sales and account management fields Neil then chose to enter the recruitment industry where he immediately excelled at cross-industry networking with repeated national placements; thus prompting the bold decision to establish his own specialist construction recruitment firm.
-Tailored exclusively to the needs of senior construction management.
+Following consistent development success in a number of client-facing fields, Neil later tackled the recruitment industry, where he excelled at cross-industry networking, a skill that produced consistent national placements and prompted a bold decision to establish his own specialist construction recruitment firm, tailored exclusively to the needs of senior construction management.

 Within months of starting his venture, Neil had secured approved supplier status with many of the elite national and international construction brands still operating today, however the wake of the banking crisis decimated the U.K. construction industry, and so he elected to re-enter education with the goal of studying law, whereupon he commenced his legal studies in 2013 before proudly graduating in autumn 2016 with his LL.B.
 (Hons) law degree.